nikogura/nikogura.com/NikOguraResumeShortForm.md

 ## Terrace: 2023 - Present Director of Cloud Infrastructure and Security, Chief Information Officer

-* Built a multi-cloud, hybrid Kubernetes platform across multiple cloud providers and on-prem systems.
+* Architected a multi-cloud, hybrid Kubernetes platform spanning various cloud providers and on-premises systems.

-* Secured company IP during critical moment of turnover.
-Recovered company systems in a matter of hours.
+* Protected company intellectual property during a critical turnover period, swiftly restoring systems within hours.

-* Led Observability efforts as part of Engineering Management.
-Designed systems, and educated, engineers on how to create systems that can be monitored in a performant and scalable manner.
-Reduced Monitoring spend by a factor of 100x.
+* Drove Observability initiatives in Engineering Management by designing scalable monitoring systems, resulting in a 100x reduction in monitoring costs.

-* Promoted to CIO and acting Head of Engineering.
-Led a globally distributed team to re-architect Terrace's core product from the database up to meet all business requirements for a performant platform for DeFi, CeFi and Cryptocurrency trading.
-This system combines Fintech, Blockchain, Observability and Security on Kubernetes.
-Launched Terrace's flagship product in less than 3 months from takeover.
+* Elevated to CIO and interim Head of Engineering, overseeing the global team in re-architecting Terrace's core product for DeFi, CeFi, and Cryptocurrency trading, integrating Fintech, Blockchain, Observability, and Security on Kubernetes.

+* Launched Terrace's flagship product in less than 3 months from assumption of new duties.

 ## Amazon Web Services: 2022 - 2023  Systems Development Engineer, Senior DevOps Consultant

-* Implemented automation processes to ensure the security and maintenance of Amazon Global Accelerator systems for FedRamp.
+* Automated processes to secure and maintain Amazon Global Accelerator systems for FedRamp compliance.

-* Served as internal Security Consultant to Amazon Global Accelerator.
-Certified as AWS Solutions Architect and Hashicorp Vault Professional.
+* Provided internal Security Consulting for Amazon Global Accelerator, holding certifications as AWS Solutions Architect and Hashicorp Vault Professional.

-* Created Kubernetes Operators for Amazon Web Application Firewall.
+* Developed Kubernetes Operators for Amazon Web Application Firewall implementation.

 ## Orion Labs: 2020 - 2022 Head of Infrastructure, Principal Engineer

-* Lead Infrastructure/DevOps/SRE Team across AWS, Azure, and On Prem systems.
+* Led a team managing Infrastructure/DevOps/SRE responsibilities on AWS, Azure, and On-Prem systems.

-* Designed and implemented a Kubernetes platform for SaaS, CloudPrem, OnPrem, and Air-gapped installations for realtime secure voice communications.
+* Designed and implemented a Kubernetes platform enabling secure voice communications across various installations.

-* Built contract tracing systems used by public transportation systems for epidemiological contract tracing during Covid.
+* Developed contract tracing systems for public transportation during Covid outbreak.

-* Developed a cutting-edge Framework for Voice Bots using the Orion Platform on Kubernetes.
+* Built a Framework for Voice Bots using Orion Platform on Kubernetes.

-* Created engineering standards.
-Led internal training initiatives on technology for all employees.
+* Established engineering standards and conducted technology training for all employees.

 ## Scribd: 2018 - 2020 Principal DevSecOps Engineer, Sr. DevOps/SRE

-* Founded, hired, and led the Scribd Security Team.
+* Founded and led Scribd's Security Team

-* Developed a scalable SIEM system to monitor and secure Scribd's global CDN, ensuring the protection of customer data.
+* Developed a scalable SIEM system to monitor and secure Scribd's global CDN for customer data protection

-* Implemented a WAF (Web Application Firewall) to protect Scribd's services and network.
+*  Implemented a Web Application Firewall to safeguard Scribd's services and network

-* Created an easy-to-use YAML interface on Hashicorp Vault called "Managed Secrets" for streamlined management of sensitive information- now published as an Open Source project.
+* Created an easy-to-use YAML interface on Hashicorp Vault 'Managed Secrets' for efficient management of sensitive information, now an Open Source project

-* Designed Kubernetes clusters and Kubernetes native tooling that linked application workloads to Fastly CDN caches, enabling efficient tracking of cache expiration of precompiled javascript code at world-wide scale.
+* Designed Kubernetes clusters and native tooling that connected application workloads to Fastly CDN caches for tracking cache expiration of precompiled javascript code at a global scale

-* Created an Identity and Access System, complete with PKI to protect internal networks and Kubernetes clusters against unauthorized access.
+* Established an Identity and Access System with PKI to defend internal networks and Kubernetes clusters from unauthorized access

 ## Stitch Fix: 2017 - 2017  Sr. DevOps/SRE

-* Created the Identity and Access System whereby the Algorithms & Analytics department connects to every resource, instance and container in the stack.
-System later was proven to be both secure and reliable when the 3rd party system used by the rest of the company went down in a breach.
+* Developed an Identity and Access System for the Algorithms & Analytics department to access all resources in the stack securely and reliably.

-* Enabled AWS IAM Role based development that works transparently on a laptop as if the computer were actually an EC2 node.
-Whether local or in the cloud, code works exactly the same.
+* Created an AWS IAM Role based development allowing seamless code execution between local machines and EC2 nodes.

-* Created a system for interactive containers in the cloud that enabled Data Scientists to run their code near their data transparently as if it was local.
+* Built a cloud-based system for interactive containers, enabling Data Scientists to run code near their data seamlessly as if it were local.

 ## Apple: 2015 - 2017 Lead DevOps Engineer

-* Led Apple Pay DevOps team.
-I Brought Security, Audit, and Engineering together on a modern, best-practice based pattern of administration and audit.
-By understanding the technical and human needs of all concerned, and exhibiting relentless personal integrity, I allowed Apple Pay to take full ownership of their own hardware - a first in Apple history.
+* Led Apple Pay DevOps team in implementing a modern administration and audit pattern, fostering collaboration between Security, Audit, and Engineering which led to full hardware ownership by Apple Pay.
+This was a first in Apple's history.

-* Designed and built a fully automated test-driven CI/CD system for Apple Pay - the first of its kind at Apple.
+* Designed and implemented the first automated test-driven CI/CD system for Apple Pay at Apple.

-* Architected the command and control architecture for Apple Pay for the China launch in 2016.
-30k Servers under control across the globe.
+* Architected the command and control architecture for global Apple Pay launch in China, managing 30k servers worldwide.

-* Created a private OpenStack cloud for testing and verification of applications from bare metal hardware.
-This sped up Apple Pay's build and test cycle by 100x due to lack of testing infrastructure, and a prohibition on using public clouds.
+* Created a private OpenStack cloud to accelerate Apple Pay's build and test cycle by 100x, overcoming infrastructure limitations and cloud usage restrictions.

-* Created a container based system for full end-to-end integration testing of the Apple Pay platform on any laptop.
-This was recognized as a first for Apple.
+* Developed a container-based system enabling end-to-end integration testing of Apple Pay platform on any laptop, a pioneering achievement within Apple.

 ## Data Recognition Corporation: 2014 - 2015 Principal DevOps Consultant

-* Designed an auto-scaling Continuous Delivery System for educational testing.
+* Created auto-scaling Continuous Delivery System for educational testing.

-* Shepherded multiple applications from proprietary systems to fully Open Source platforms.
+* Successfully migrated applications from proprietary systems to fully Open Source platforms.

-* Designed and taught internal training curriculum for the technology, disciplines, and cultural concepts that come under the heading of DevOps.
+* Developed and delivered internal training curriculum covering DevOps technology, disciplines, and cultural concepts.

 ## Wells Fargo: 2014 DevOps Consultant, Sr. Software Engineer

-* Led Development, Testing, and Delivery of Applications and Middleware.
+* Led the development, testing, and delivery of applications and middleware.

-* Module Developer for Continuous Integration/ Continuous Delivery of multiple applications across multiple technologies and multiple operating systems.
+* Developed modules for continuous integration/continuous delivery of multiple applications across various technologies and operating systems.

 ## U.S. Bank: 2007 - 2014 Security Architect, Application Architect, Sr. Systems Engineer / SRE

-* Security Architect for Corporate Payment Systems.
-Consultant for Threat Modeling, Penetration Testing, Security Remediation.
+* Worked as a Security Architect for Corporate Payment Systems, providing consultation on Threat Modeling, Penetration Testing, and Security Remediation.

-* Built and Maintained Web Application Firewalls (WAF) for all of U.S. Bank.
-Did it single-handedly for 5 years while still serving as Security Architect.
+* Solely developed and managed Web Application Firewalls (WAF) for the entire U.S. Bank over 5 years while concurrently serving as Security Architect.

-* Consultant / Trainer for Automated Testing.
-Wrote training curricula and taught these subjects through U.S. Bank's internal development portal.
+* Provided consultancy and training on Automated Testing, including developing training materials and teaching classes through the organization's internal development platform.

-* SRE for Payment Systems (Credit card processing).
-Maintained PCI DSS compliance.
-Created Observability / Monitoring / Alerting systems.
-Created Encryption and Tokenization system for PAN (Primary Account Number) data in Merchant Acquiring systems.
+* Managed Payment Systems' reliability engineering (SRE), ensuring PCI DSS compliance, and implemented Observability, Monitoring, and Alerting systems.
+Established Encryption and Tokenization mechanisms for PAN data in Merchant Acquiring systems.

-* Created Encryption Key management and delivery service used by multiple users in multiple countries.
+* Developed an Encryption Key management and distribution service utilized by numerous users across various countries.

-* Designed and implemented systems for Code Signing, Continuous Integration, and Artifact Storage.
+* Engineered systems for Code Signing, Continuous Integration, and Artifact Storage.

 ## Plain Black: 2006 - 2007 Software Engineer

-* Software Engineer - WebGUI Content Management System.
-Managed Customer Service for paid and open source community customers.
+* Developed software for WebGUI Content Management System.

+* Handled customer service for both paid and open source community customers.

 ## Universal Talkware: 2000 Lead Systems Engineer

-* Built Network Operations Center, Internal tools.
-Ran On Prem / Bare Metal Servers/ Datacenter
+* Established Network Operations Center and internal tools.

+* Managed On-Premise / Bare Metal Servers and Datacenter operations.

 ## Hessian & McKasy: 1999 - 2000 Director of IT

-* Ran IT for a 40 seat law firm.
-Desktops, Servers, Network, Backups, Compliance, Security - entire electronic / technological base of the company.
-Navigated the "Y2K Crisis".
+* Oversaw all IT operations for a 40-seat law firm, including desktops, servers, network, backups, compliance, and security.

+*  Successfully managed the company's entire electronic and technological infrastructure.

+*  Skillfully navigated the challenges of the Y2K Crisis.

 # Skills